Creep (franchise): Creep (2014)

 A videographer named Aaron responds to a request on Craigslist for one-day freelance project, requested by a man named Josef.
 The latter is suffering from terminal cancer, and states that he wishes to document his last days for his pregnant wife and the baby who is soon to be born.
 Collaborating in a remote location within the mountains the pair experience a friendly exchange.
 Aaron does his best to capture Josef's request, but witnesses some strange behavior in the process.
 Ignoring these idiosyncrasies at first, Aaron soon realizes that Josef fabricated his story to lure in an unsuspecting victim for his murderous plans.
 Realizing the truth, he must fight for survival by escaping the isolated location and Josef's ill-intentions.

-After successfully doing so though he is now plagued with continually receiving gifts in the form of various video recordings from the assailant, Aaron is disturbed to find that Josef is obsessively stalking him.
-As any assistance from local law enforcement fails to provide him assistance, Aaron determines to confront his client by meeting in a public place.
-All the while, Josef has plans of his own to realize his initial plans through any means necessary.